validitycrypto/erc20d/README.md

 ## Validation Metadata

-Each voter has a unique delegation data structure that stores insight regarding a users identity, decision, commitment and accuracy.
+Each voter has an unique delegation data structure that stores insight regarding a users identity, decision, commitment and accuracy.
 The following information is stored and is publically accessible to any user upon retrieval of a delegation identifier.

 ***Delegation Identity***
 * A parameter that to add a sense personal preference to their delegation identifier.